Ioana-Simion/egnn-jax/blogpost.md

 \mathbf{h}\_i^{l+1} = \varphi_h (\mathbf{h}\_i^l, \mathbf{m}\_i). & \qquad \qquad \text{(Equation 8)}
 \end{align}$$

-This idea of using the distances during computation forms one of the bases of our proposed transformer architecture, as it is a simple yet effective way to impose geometric equivariance within a system.
+This idea of using the distances during computation forms an important basis in these architectures, as it is a simple yet effective way to impose geometric equivariance within a system.

+### Why JAX?

+JAX is a high-performance numerical computing library that provides several advantages over traditional frameworks.
+By default, JAX automatically compiles library calls using just-in-time (JIT) compilation, ensuring optimal execution.
+It utilizes XLA-optimized kernels, allowing for sophisticated algorithm expression without leaving Python.
+Furthermore, JAX also excels in utilizing multiple GPU or TPU cores and automatically evaluating gradients through differentiation transformations, making it ideal for high-compute scenarios.

+This is partially caused by how JAX often uses pointers to reference elements in memory instead of copying them, which has several advantages:

+- **Efficiency:** Through pointers, JAX avoids the unnecessary copying of data, resulting in faster computations and lower memory usage.
+- **Functionally Pure:** Since JAX functions are pure (i.e., contain no side effects), using pointers ensures that the data is not accidentally modified, maintaining the integrity of all operations.
+- **Automatic Differentiation:** JAX's efficient gradient computation relies on its functional programming model.
+Pointers allow JAX to track operations and dependencies without data duplication.

+---

 ## **Experiments**